astropy/halotools/docs/source_notes/empirical_models/factories/hod_mock_factory_source_notes.rst

 there is a corresponding ``mc_occupation_gal_type`` method that is responsible for determining how many galaxies of that type belong in each halo, e.g., ``mc_occupation_centrals`` or ``mc_occupation_satellites``.
-As described in the previous section, these ``mc_occupation`` methods work together with `numpy.repeat` to build the ``galaxy_table``.
+As described in the previous section and elaborated upon in detail below, these ``mc_occupation`` methods work together with `numpy.repeat` to build the ``galaxy_table``.

 In HOD-style models, there is a natural division between the component model methods that